anand40090/ALB-springboot/about-me.md

 3. Add permissions >> select the newly created policy "full-access" >> Next >> Give role name >> Create role

    ![image](https://github.com/anand40090/ALB-springboot/assets/32446706/765a7b8d-7551-40de-941d-3195806492ce)

+#### Step 3 :- Create IAM policy for EKS cluster

+1. This IAM role to be attached to the EKS cluster once the cluster is created

 ### 1. Create VM to use EKSCTL & Kubectl